Cruciate disease is a very common problem causing lameness in a hindleg of a dog, that we are very used to seeing regularly at Alphapet.

 If the dog is a very small breed dog, and it has not been lame for long, sometimes the knee joint will fibrose (scar) to hold itself stable, without the need for surgery, but these dogs require very strict rest and anti-inflammatory medication for this to occur.
 Some dogs treated in this way may still have ongoing lameness, and thus require surgery at a later date.

-The gold standard surgical treatment is a TPLO (Tibeal Plateau Levelling Osteotomy) surgery.
+The gold standard surgical treatment is a TPLO (Tibeal Plateau Levelling Osteotomy) surgery which we also carry out at AlphaPet.
 This is a more specialist procedure where the top of the tibia (shin bone) is cut, rotated a little, then stabilised with a metal plate and screws.
 This changes the angle of the joint itself, and therefore stops the dog from needing a cruciate ligament to stabilise the joint when it is weight bearing.
 This is the ideal surgery for large dogs with cruciate disease to have, they are comfortable very quickly after the surgery and after their postoperative rehab period, can go completely back to normal exercise without any lameness.
-At AlphaPet, we have visiting specialist surgeons perform these sort of operations at our West Meads hospital.
-Alternatively, we can refer your dog to an external referral hospital.
+At AlphaPet, Laura Jenner, our resident certificate holder orthopaedic surgeon will perform these procedures.

 With all forms of treatment, a dog will inevitably develop some arthrtitis in the joint after having had cruciate disease.
 This is minimised by a dog having a TPLO surgery to fix the problem.
 As part of all forms of treatment, keeping the dog at a healthy slim weight is very important, and we often use physiotherapy and hydrotherapy as a great way to get the dog moving normally again as soon as possible.